-Inside: A collection of resources for creating a Dolores Huerta lesson plan or biography.
+Inside: Learn about the lift and work of Dolores Huerta, and find resources for teaching and creating a Dolores Huerta lesson plan.

 Dolores Huerta Biography